jruydemir/recipes/sauces/tahini_sauce.md

 Preferrably made a few hours ahead of time to allow flavors to mix and settle.

 Great when served over [köfte](../entrees/kofte.md).

+Or this one, parsley was really good: https://www.themediterraneandish.com/tahini-sauce-recipe-how-to-make-tahini/